 During each clinic review, patients should have their BMI checked, smoking status clarified and assessed for any psychosocial issues (e.g. anxiety/depression).
 Every 3-6 months, patients should have their HbA1c checked and management changed accordingly (discussed above).
 Finally, on annual basis patients should be screened for major complications of diabetes:

 The two major acute diabetic complications seen in patients with T2DM are hypoglycaemia and hyperosmolar hyperglycaemic state (HHS).

-It is worth noting that some patients with T2DM are also at risk of developing diabetic ketoacidosis (DKA) due to beta cell dysfunction and a lack of insulin secretions.
+It is worth noting that some patients with T2DM are also at risk of developing diabetic ketoacidosis (DKA) due to beta cell dysfunction and a lack of insulin secretion.
 Patients presenting unwell with type 2 diabetes mellitus should be assessed for DKA (e.g. urinary/plasma ketone levels, pH and bicarbonate) and treated accordingly.
 Both HHS and DKA are associated with significant mortality if not treated promptly and the reasons for developing these conditions should be explored with the patient during admission (i.e. non-adherence to treatment, intercurrent illness).